Ashvinchouhan01/Cybersecurity-CTF-Roadmap/README.md

 - ❌ Too advanced for absolute beginners
 - ❌ Not CTF-focused

 This repository exists to fix that.
-We built a **structured, free, beginner-first roadmap** so every IIST student — regardless of branch or background — can learn cybersecurity and compete in CTF challenges with confidence.
+We built a **structured, free, beginner-first roadmap** so every student — regardless of branch or background — can learn cybersecurity and compete in CTF challenges with confidence.

 ---